Our Rivers

 Fall arrives in Montana by mid-September, greeting anglers fishing near Ennis with crisp morning air and the first snow of the season lining the surrounding mountain ridges.

-Clear, sunny days call for dry fly fishing with terrestrial patterns that imitate hoppers, ants, and beetles while streamer fly fishing on cloudy days typifies Montana fly fishing in September near Ennis.
+Clear, sunny days call for dry fly fishing with terrestrial patterns that imitate hoppers, ants, and beetles while streamer fly fishing on cloudy days typifies the best Montana fly fishing of fall.

-Streamer fly fishing with large, brightly-colored articulated flies during the fall produces some of the largest trout of the year for anglers fishing the Madison River near Ennis in late September.
+• Streamer fly fishing with large, brightly-colored articulated flies during the fall produces some of the largest trout of the year for anglers fishing the Madison River near Ennis.

 Bozeman Fly Fishing Guide Pro-Tip:

 Wade anglers fishing near Ennis can find some remarkable nymph fishing between Ennis and Ennis Lake during September.
-Cooling water temperatures bring trout back into the river from Ennis Lake and the upper portions of the river as well.
+Cooling water temperatures bring trout back into the river from Ennis Lake and the upper portions of the river begin to fish well again too.

 The braided river sections provide an endless series of buckets, runs, and holes worthy of days of exploration on the Madison River near the Valley Garden fishing access site.

 Montana fly fishing in September is no longer a “secret,” so expect to see other anglers on the fly fishing waters near Ennis this time of the year.
 Floating the Madison River with our Montana fishing guides in September is a great way to escape the crowds during September.
-Advanced anglers who enjoy streamer fly fishing can expect plenty of action on overcast days throughout the upper Madison River.
+Advanced anglers who enjoy streamer fly fishing can expect plenty of action on overcast days on a variety of rivers in Southwest Montana.

 Novice anglers will find success on the lower Madison River stretches throughout the fall with September having the most consistent weather.